 Orchids, with their fragrant and vibrant blooms, make a graceful and welcoming edition to our homes, however they can become susceptible to certain diseases.

-Thankfully, there are a number of ways to treat these complaints, ensuring your potted plants endure a long and healthy lifespan.
+Thankfully, there are a number of ways to treat these complaints, ensuring your potted flowers endure a long and healthy lifespan.

 Is your Phalaenopsis orchid sick?